-Our son Jack is everything a four-year-old should be.
+Our son Jack is everything a five-year-old should be.
 He is

 cheeky, excitable and a big softy at heart.
 He loves to make dens,

 play hide and seek and wave his lightsaber like a Jedi Knight.
 In a